-In February 2013, the FASB issued ASU 2013-02, "Comprehensive Income: Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income".
+IN FEBRUARY 2013, THE FASB ISSUED ASU 2013-02, "Comprehensive Income: Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income".
 This update does not change the current requirements for reporting net income or other comprehensive income in financial statements.
-However, this update requires an entity to provide information about the amounts reclassified out of accumulated other comprehensive income by component.
-In addition, an entity is required to present, either on the face of the statement where net income is presented or in the notes, significant amounts reclassified out of accumulated other comprehensive income by the respective line items of net income but only if the amount reclassified is required under U.S. GAAP to be reclassified to net income in its entirety in the same reporting period.
+However, this update requires an entity to provide information about the amounts Reclassified out of accumulated other comprehensive income is presented or in the notes, significant amounts reclassified out of accumulated other U.S. GAAP to be reclassified to net income in its entirety in the same reporting period.
 For other amounts that are not required under U.S. GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under U.S. GAAP that provide additional detail about those amounts.
 This update is effective prospectively for reporting periods beginning after December 15, 2012 for public entities.
 The adoption of this Update beginning on January 1, 2013 did not have an impact on the Group's financial statements.